React.PureComponent

 - react

-This rule applies when a property value of props object in React.PureComponent
+This rule applies when a prop value for React.PureComponent

 The shouldComponentUpdate()